Skip to main content

 A FIELD GUIDE TO SPOTTING CHAOS IN THE WILD

-How to Recognize Eris's Handiwork (And Know When It's Just Random Crap)
+Recognizing Eris's Handiwork (And Knowing When It's Just Random Crap)

 The first skill in practical Discordianism is recognition: learning to spot when chaos is happening, when it's meaningful, and when it's just... stuff happening.